ljdursi/dursi-blog/_drafts/2019-09-30-science-makes-great-managers-but-not-necessarily-good-ones.md

 > project.
 I’d certainly like to hear from colleagues from those
 > areas - what do you think?_

-We don't like to talk about it much in science, but much of the progression in academia - from undergrad research assistant to graduate student, postdoc, to Junior PI and beyond - involves a progression first towards and then away from the actual doing of science to the coordinating, orchestrating, planning of, and advocating for scientific projects; or, in other words, management (though we'd _never_ call it that - more on that later).
+We don't like to talk about it much, but the natural path of progression in academia - from undergrad to research assistant to graduate student, postdoc, Junior PI and beyond - involves a progression first towards and then away from the actual doing of science to the coordinating, orchestrating, planning of, and advocating for scientific projects; or, in other words, management (though we'd _never_ call it that).

 But management in an computational-science academic environment is very different from other areas.